elexis-eu/BabelNet-linker/README.md

 The model is loaded when inference is performed on the pending requests.
 This is dealt with by the backend with a cronjob.
 More details are in the API section.
 For the docker container to access the model files, please place them in the model/ directory at the root of the project.

 To download the model trained for the task, please visit the [SapienzaNLP website](http://nlp.uniroma1.it/resources/).

+We provide details about the models used in what follows.

 ## 2) BabelNet